Searching for GEMS: Three warm Saturns and a super-Jupiter orbiting four early M-dwarfs: Observations

 \subsubsection{Red Buttes Observatory}

 We obtained time-series photometric observations of TOI-7189, TOI-7265B, TOI-7393, and TOI-7394B using the 0.6\,m University of Wyoming Red Buttes Observatory (RBO) telescope near Laramie, Wyoming, USA \citep{kasper2016}.
 TOI-7265B was observed on UT~2025 July 27 and UT~2025 November 21 using 240\,s exposures in the Bessell $I$ band.
 TOI-7189 was observed on UT~2025 October 11 with 240\,s exposures in the same band.
-TOI-7393 was observed on UT~2025 August 18, on UT~2026 February 04, and UT~2026 February 14 using 240\,s and 150\,s exposures, respectively, in the Bessell $I$ band.
+TOI-7393 was observed on UT~2025 August 18 using 240\,s exposures, and on UT~2026 February 04 and UT~2026 February 14 using 150\,s exposures, in the Bessell $I$ band.
 TOI-7394B was observed on UT~2026 February 19 using 150\,s exposures, in the Bessell $I$ band.

 The observations were obtained using a thermoelectrically cooled e2V CCD47-10 1024$\times$1024 detector (operated at $-30^\circ$C in July and $-40^\circ$C otherwise) with a pixel size of 13~$\mu$m, yielding a plate scale of 0.52\arcsec\,pixel$^{-1}$ and a field of view of 9.0\arcmin.